Container Architecture lab types are in general release. Please contact support@vocareum.com to set up a compatible course.

 From the course page select "Edit Assignments" and "New Assignment"

-Create a name for the assignment and save.
+Create a name for the assignment, choose the lab type, and select "Save and continue".

 Configure Workspace and File System